Share the Gospel

 But it’s easy to get nervous, become sidetracked or forget things when sharing your testimony, which can be confusing or distracting for those listening.
 This is why a little preparation and practice can be so valuable.

 Though it’s important to be prepared to share your story clearly and concisely at any time, a person coming to know Jesus is not dependent on your communication skills.
 God is ultimately the one who will give your audience understanding and soften a person’s heart to receive the gospel.
-But your role is to take a step of faith in the power of the Holy Spirit and leave the results to God.

 The 5-Part Testimony: Paul’s Model

 There are many accounts in the Bible of people sharing about how God transformed their lives.
 One of the most well-known testimonies is told by the apostle Paul.
 Paul went from persecuting Christians to following Jesus, starting churches, and writing over half of the New Testament.
-Take a look at his testimony before a crowd in Acts 22:1-21 to understand the essential parts of telling your story.
+Take a look at his testimony before a crowd in Acts 22:1-21 (NIV) to understand the essential parts of telling your story.

 1. Paul opens with a brief history of his life (vv.
 1–3)